eudoxia0/eudoxia0.github.io/article/_posts/2023-06-27-concise-introduction-gnupg.md

 1. **Authenticate (A):** the key can be used to authenticate the user, for example, in SSH.

-By default, when GnuPG creates generates new keys, it creates a master keypair with **Sign** and **Certify** capabilities (denoted `[SC]`), and a subkey signed by the master with `[E]` capabilities just for encryption.
+By default, when GnuPG creates generates new keys, it creates a primary keypair with **Sign** and **Certify** capabilities (denoted `[SC]`), and a subkey signed by the primary with `[E]` capabilities just for encryption.

 ## Primary Keys and Subkeys {#primary}